 CASP stands for Coordinated Activities for the Safety of Products.
-It enables all authorities of EU/EEA countries responsible for market surveillance to cooperate to reinforce the safety of products placed on the European markets.
+It enables all authorities of EU/EEA countries responsible for market surveillance to cooperate to reinforce the safety of products places on the European markets.
 CASP projects can focus on the analysis of a single product or a group of products (product specific activities or on the exchange of best practices on market surveillance (horizontal activities).

 CASP operates at three levels: